Yale-ism Definition

 GHeav Good Nature Market (formerly named Gourmet Heaven), a 24-hour specialty grocery store with locations on Broadway and Whitney Ave, often visited by Yalies seeking late-night food or small personal items.

-KBT Kline Biology Tower, the tallest building on campus and home of the Department of Biology, located at 219 Prospect Street on Science Hill.
+KT Kline Tower, the tallest building on campus and home to various departments of science, located at 219 Prospect Street on Science Hill.

 JE Jonathan Edwards College.